manuels/hpdf.js/README.md

     var font = pdf.font('Helvetica');            HPDF_Font font = HPDF_PDF_GetFont(pdf, 'Helvetica', NULL);
 ```

-- Instead of the error handling function in C ``Exception``s are thrown in Javascript
+- Instead of calling a error handler in C, an ``Exception`` is thrown in Javascript

 Dependencies